ankur-gupta/ankur-gupta.github.io/_posts/2014-06-29-adding-disqus-to-your-jekyll-powered-github-pages.md

 updated count.
 I had to wait another few minutes to get the correct count.
 So, before you go unnecessarily "correcting" your code, just wait and see if it works.

+**Reminder:** Remember to change the `disqus_shortname` to your own forum shortname.
+If you keep on using my shortname, `perfectlyrandom`, as shown in the javascript above, I will get an email from Disqus about the comment.